Ovarian Cancer Diagnosis

 Because early symptoms are often vague, it is vital for a woman to be aware of changes in her body and to promptly see a physician when she notices anything out of the ordinary, such as pelvic pain or abdominal bloating.
 When these types of symptoms are present, a physician will likely begin with a pelvic exam and order tests for further evaluation.

-Typically, in order to establish an ovarian cancer diagnosis, a physician will:
+In order to make an ovarian cancer diagnosis, a physician may utilize various types of testing.

-For more information about ovarian cancer diagnosis, and to schedule an appointment, please contact us at 1-888-MOFFITT or access our new patient registration form new patient registration form online.
-We accept patients without referrals.
+For more information about ovarian cancer diagnosis or to schedule an appointment, contact us at 1-888-663-3488 or access our new patient registration form online.
+We accept patients with or without referrals.